evolvingstuff/vdw2/content/posts/could-canada-cause-multiple-sclerosis-ms-increased-2x-in-5-years.md

 ## See also VitaminDWiki

-* <a href="/posts/overview-ms-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview MS and vitamin D">Overview MS and vitamin D</a> which starts with the following as of April 2015
+* [Overview MS and vitamin D](/posts/overview-ms-and-vitamin-d) which starts with the following as of April 2015

 > Clinical interventions have shown that Vitamin D can prevent, treat, and even cure Multiple Sclerosis, at a small fraction (1/1000th) of the cost of the drugs now used to treat it, and with no side effects.